N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Missing intermediate objects created
 - Roles updated according to the read/write definitions
 - Polling interval limited in JSON config and code
+- ioBroker unit in object tree for RTC date & time removed

 ### 0.0.3 (2025-01-11)